 - Purpose of the Bill in relation to the Electrical Safety Act 2002(Qld)

 The Bill’s proposed amendments to the Electrical Safety Act 2002 (Qld) will “re-establish the role of a Commissioner for Electrical Safety and specific committees to promote community awareness about electrical safety (electrical safety education committee) and participate in developing requirements for the electrical safety of electrical equipment (electrical equipment committee).”

 - Summary of the Bill’s amendments to the Work Health Safety Act 2011 (Qld)

-We consider that there are pertinent amendments to the Work Health Safety Act 2011 (Qld) (“the Act”) as follows:
+The relevant amendments to the Work Health Safety Act 2011 (Qld) (“the Act”) are as follows:

 A. Amendment of the definition of “serious injury or illness”

-Section 16 of the Bill proposes to amend Section 36 of the Act by expanding the definition of “serious injury or illness” to include an additional requirement “to notify the regulator of an injury or illness causing a person to be absent from the persons voluntary or paid employment for more than four days”. (emphasis added)
+We consider section 16 of the Bill that proposes to amend Section 36 of the Act by expanding the definition of “serious injury or illness” to include an additional requirement “to notify the regulator of an injury or illness causing a person to be absent from the persons voluntary or paid employment for more than four days”. (emphasis added)

-Failure to notify the regulator may result in a maximum penalty of 100 penalty units (approximately $11,000.00, indexed accordingly).
+If they fail to notify the regulator, this may result in a maximum penalty of 100 penalty units (approximately $11,000.00, indexed accordingly).